Raising awareness about dangerous DKA (Diabetic Ketoacidosis) seems to be all the rage these days.

 We applaud Beyond Type 1's practical and impactful approach of taking the message directly to pediatricians around the country.
 Truly amazing work happening here!

-Another group active on this front is Ease T1D, which we introduced in late 2015 to our readers for the first time.
-This Calfornia-based organization co-founded by a trio of D-Moms has been hard at work over the past year focusing on both general D-awareness and the warnings signs, particularly as it relates to legislation.
+Another group active on this front is Ease T1D, which was founded in 2015 by a trio of D-Moms focused on both general D-awareness and the warnings signs, particularly as it relates to legislation.

 Importantly, they are building off the work of Reegan's Rule in North Carolina (passed in 2015) and collaborating with D-Dad Tom Karlya, who was key in getting that legislation passed.
 Earlier in 2016, they worked with California Senator Richard Roth to get a resolution introduced on T1D awareness for the state.
 The resolution pushes doctors to educate parents of kids under 5 about T1D warnings signs at least once a year during regular visits.They hope to get that law passed in 2017.